dptools/process_offsite_audio/README.md

 	* Switch check for required encoding to UTF-8 instead of ASCII
 	* Update transcript QC code so features are correct in every language (requires some more information from TranscribeMe in part)
 	* Should also make sure that Zoom file naming conventions are not substantially different in different countries!
+* Perhaps add video duration, resolution, and fps to the video QC to supplement the image-based/face-related features

 </details>